"Do You Get Nervous?" Stagefright and Performance Anxiety

 First was "Excited Nervousness."
 In school, in community theater, in college it was always excited nervousness--I was pumped to do the show or sing the concert and I was a little bit nervous.
 I always knew it was going to be OK and I always knew if I messed up, it was only that one time and later I would do better.

+Second was "Can't Stop Shaking & Feel Really Sick" until my first aria or first entrance was done.
+I mean really shaky.
+It was not fun.
 I venture to say the good majority of the stagefright and performance anxiety that people experience is other people's projections that we have taken on as our own.
-(This was very true in my case and the further away I am from that "marriage," the less stagefright I have.)
-If you think "I have to be nervous for this," then you most likely will be.
+If you hear "Oh, you must get so nervous!" a lot, you may think "I have to be nervous for this," then you most likely will be.
 However, if you think "I need to be the essence of calm and collected for this," then you will be.

 Here's the key to counter stagefright: the vast majority of audience members, conductors, auditioners and other performers actually want you to be successful!
 Think of the auditioner sitting in a theatre, no windows, for hours on end listening to auditionees who are trained in singing...only no one is really selling it.
 And suddenly a singer walks in, confident, smartly dressed, with a confident introduction, singing really well.
 THAT is the woman that the auditioner will hire!